hissy/rs-csv-importer/readme.txt

 = Can I import custom field/custom taxonomy of the post? =

 Yes.
 You can use column names same as wp_post table, but if the column name does not match, it creates a custom field (post meta) data.
-Importing custom taxonomy is a bit more complicated, "tax_$taxonomy" means, "tax_" is prefix, and $taxonomy is name of custom taxonomy (not labels).
+Importing custom taxonomy is a bit more complicated, "tax_{taxonomy}" means, "tax_" is prefix, and {taxonomy} is name of custom taxonomy (not labels).

 Here is a example.

 **csv file**
 "post_title","released","tax_actors"
 "Captain Phillips","2013","Tom Hanks, Barkhad Abdi, Barkhad Abdirahman"

 **imported post data**
 Post Title: Captain Phillips
 Custom field "released": 2013
 Custom taxonomy "Actors": Tom Hanks, Barkhad Abdi, Barkhad Abdirahman

 = Why should I quote text cells when I save csv file? =